 For the sake of a well-balanced review, we would love to say some cons about these boots, but it’s hard to find any.
 The only thing we can think of is that the rubber material is not breathable at all; thus, be careful using it on hot days when dogs can overheat - as we discussed in the article about using boots over the summer.
 This also means that the boots will not dry out quickly if water goes in them from the top.

 Having the same outer material all around the boot is also great because you don’t have to worry about it turning if the dog makes a sharp turn.
 We had problems with other boots turning upside down and wearing down the top material fast if we haven’t immediately realized that it is rotated on the paw.
 With these boots, you don’t have to worry about this; they can turn around and will be just as comfortable.

-To summarize, we are impressed with these boots so far!
-They are durable and seem to be comfortable for Mia.
+To summarize, we were impressed with these boots until running into the problem with the straps.
+The boots’ material seems durable and comfortable for Mia.
 They have never chafed her paws or dewclaws, which is a common issue when using boots.
-We also like that they are machine washable, which is needed after a few longer hike to keep the inside material clean and soft.
-We think these boots are a perfect combination of the protection that dogs might need on rough terrain while providing the flexibility and grip that a sock-type, thin boot would.
+We also like that they are machine washable, which is needed after a few longer hikes to keep the inside material clean and soft.
+We think these boots are a perfect combination of the protection that dogs might need on rough terrain while providing the flexibility and grip that a sock-type, thinner boot would.

 The boot itself is still in perfect condition; there is no sign of cuts or wear, even though now we also used it in the city to protect the paws from the salt on the roads.

 You can buy all their products on their website with worldwide shipping and probably find retailers and stores in your country.